russomi-labs/event-sink-demo/README.md

   from a DynamoDB table.
 DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.

-- [sam-web-app](sam-web-app/) - This project contains source code and
-  supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
+- [sam-web-app](sam-web-app/) - This project contains source code and supporting files for a serverless application and a serverless pipeline starter for GitHub and CodePipeline that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).

 ## Contributing